RobustoFramework/Robusto/examples/proxy/esp32_p4_c6_sdio/README.md

 idf.py -C $provisioning -B (Join-Path $provisioning "build") build
 ```

+These build directories are local outputs created by the commands above.
+They
+are not checked into the repository.

 If you are using this example only to build delegate binaries, prefer an
 out-of-tree build directory outside the repository checkout so the example
 does not leave local build artifacts behind.
 For example, point `-B` at a